DICELab-NCSU/template/README.md

 `New Project...` > `New Directory` > `🎲 DICE Project Template`

-This will set up the following file structure:
+This will set up the file structure
 ```
 Project Name
    ├╴code